mli/new-docs/python/guide/packages/gluon/trainer.md

 ### `Trainer` step

 Now we will call the `step` method to perform one update.
-It accepts the `batch_size` as an argument to normalize the gradients.
+We provide the `batch_size` as an argument to normalize the size of the gradients and make it independent of the batch size.
+Otherwise we'd get larger gradients with larger batch sizes.
 We can see the network parameters have now changed.

 ```{.python .input}
 trainer.step(batch_size)